Editar

 2. Build the dataset by adding dataitem controls and column controls within the elements control.

-The hierarchy of the dataitem and column controls is important because it will determine the sequence in which data items are linked, which in turn will control the results.
+The hierarchy of the dataitem and column controls is important because it determines the sequence in which data items are linked, which in turn controls the results.
 Working from top-to-bottom, you start by adding the dataitem control for first table that you want in the dataset, then add column controls for each table field that you want to include in the dataset.
 For the next table, you add another dataitem control that is embedded within the first dataitem control, then add column controls as needed.
-You continue this pattern for additional tables and fields.
+You continue this pattern for other tables and fields.

-3. When you have specified the dataitem and column elements, create links and joins between the dataitem elements.
+3. When you specify the dataitem and column elements, create links and joins between the dataitem elements.

 Dataitem links and joins determine which records to include in the dataset based on the values of a common field between dataitems.
 You set a link between one or more fields of the dataitem tables with the DataItemLink Property and you define the type of the link using the SQLJoinType Property.
 Both properties must be set on the lower dataitem of the query object.
-For more information, see Linking and Joining Data Items.
+Learn more in Linking and Joining Data Items.

-The following shows the basic structure of a query object.
+The following code shows the basic structure of a query object.

 query ID Name